dannybarash7/hw2_2024/README.md

 ### Github
 Hw1 will be submitted via Github.
 If you don't have a user, please create one with your BGU email address.

-## Main steps
+## Starting a new project:
-### Init a new repository, or clone this one.
+1. Initiate a new repository or clone this one.

-### Start a new react project using create-next-app, use the default settings.
+2. Start a new react project using create-next-app and use the default settings.
 See [here](https://nextjs.org/docs/app/api-reference/create-next-app).

-### Install json-server locally
+3. Install json-server locally
 ```bash
 npm install json-server
 ```
-### Create and seed the database
+4. Create and seed the database
-Create a script (not going to be tested) that creates a JSON file with a number of posts given by an input N. Use it to initialize a JSON file called "./data/notes.json."
+Recommendation: Create a script that creates a JSON file with the number of posts given by an input N in the same format as 'notes.json.'
+Use it to initialize a JSON file in, e.g., "./data/notes.json."

 ### Run the server with an input JSON file:
 ```bash